johnny49r/jStepper/README.md

 wholly or in part to many other embedded systems.

 There are simpler ways to control stepper motors such as the Arduino 'stepper' library or the popular _AccelStepper_ library.
-However my application required high performance and unique features that weren't available in other open-source projects.
+However, my application required high performance and unique features that weren't available in other open-source projects.

 ### FEATURES